 Hybridity refers to the process by which a novel cultural entity arises from the fusion of preexisting cultures.
-Homi K. Bhabha posits that culture is not solely confined to its historical or past associations but intimately connected to the present.
+Homi K. Bhabha posits that culture is not solely confined to its historical or past associations, but rather is intimately connected to the present.
 This notion necessitates a shift in one's perspective on cultures and their interrelations.
-Lahiri introduces characters that experience a new and emerging culture when they encounter different ideals upon immigrating to a new place.
-Lahiri predominantly depicts dynamic and industrious characters who are broad-minded, unbound by traditional ideas, and striving to enhance their lives.
+Lahiri introduces characters that experience a new and emerging culture when they encounter a different set of ideals upon immigrating to a new place.
+Lahiri predominantly depicts characters who are dynamic and industrious, broadminded, unbound by traditional ideas, and who strive to enhance their lives.

-Unaccustomed Earth explores the concept of Hybridity as the text delves into various topics such as dispersal, change, shift, transformation, love, life, death, and loss, all of which are closely connected to the concept of Hybridity.
+Unaccustomed Earth explores the concept of hybridity as the text delves into various topics such as dispersal, change, shift, transformation, love, life, death, and loss, all of which are closely connected to the concept of hybridity.
 Lahiri portrays the amalgamation of Eastern and Western cultures through the characters in her books, as they eventually scatter from India to European and American countries.

 Hybridity describes the emergence of a new cultural form from the already existing cultures.
-Homi K. Bhabha describes the concept of Hybridity as the "creation of transcultural forms within the produced by contact zone colonisation" (Mambrol, 2005).
-Bhabha believes that culture is not only bound to be related to the history or past; instead, it is something closer to the present.
-This idea demands that one change his point of view about cultures and cultural relations.
-Lahiri also presents characters with emerging cultures when they are exposed to a new set of values after immigration.
-Lahiri mainly portrays such characters who are active, productive, open-minded, do not stick to old beliefs and attempt to improve their life status.
-This paper will analyse the characters in the light of Hybridity and its types, mainly focusing on racial Hybridity, linguistics hybridity, literary Hybridity, cultural Hybridity and religious Hybridity, along with the emotional, behavioural psychological and conditions in an unaccustomed land.
+Homi K. Bhabha describes the concept of hybridity as the "creation of transcultural forms within the contact zone produced by colonization" (Mambrol, 2005).
+Bhabha believes that culture is not only bound to be related to the history or past, rather it is something closer to the present and this idea demands that one must change his point of view about cultures and cultural relations.
+Lahiri also presents characters with emerging culture, when they are exposed to a new set of values after immigration.
+Lahiri mostly portrays such characters who are active and productive, open-minded, do not stick to old beliefs and attempt to improve the status of their This paper will life. analyse the characters in the light of hybridity and its types mainly focusing on. hybridity, linguistics hybridity, literary hybridity, cultural hybridity and religious hybridity along with the emotional, behavioural psychological and conditions in an unaccustomed land.